Demystifying GDPR for fleet managers

-On 25th May 2018, the EU General Data Protection Regulations (GDPR) come into force, representing the biggest update to UK data protection in 20 years.
+On 25th May 2018, the EU General Data Protection Regulations (GDPR) came into force.
+This represented the biggest update to UK data protection in 20 years.

-Despite its complexity, GDPR is an evolutionary change and so many operators should be able to adapt current data protection frameworks, rather than reinvent them.
+Despite its complexity, GDPR is an evolutionary change.
+Many operators should be able to adapt current data protection frameworks, rather than reinvent them.
 But there are some key differences.

 GDPR extends the definition of personal data to include digital identifiers such as IP addresses as well as pseudonymised data that can be linked back to individuals.